SithtrooperG3/fuckingfast-downloader/README.md

 All downloaded files will be saved inside the FF_downloader folder.

-Or just open the py.
+after files are in folder the folder named FF_downloader you can simply just open the py to run as well.